movieSuccess/moviesuccess.github.io/index.md

 <img src="assets/img/topic_name.png" width=1500px class="center"/>

-With these wordcloud, we can see that most cluster can be used a thematic of film except “Behind the Scenes of Filmmaking” which shows that some movie plot used

 Through the analysis of these word clouds, it becomes evident that the majority of lexicon align thematically with films.
 This is good news!
 However, a notable exception is found in the "Behind the Scenes of Filmmaking" lexicon, indicating that certain movie plots incorporate this vocabulary into their storyline, while others do not.
 Leveraging these lexicons, we can categorize films based on their themes, considering that a single film may fall into several thematic categories.
 This is quite interesting as we can gain new alchemy insight on one film success given its theme.